#CelineDion's #NYE2018 Show, And The Truth About The #BeeGees Tribute

 At the conclusion of her powerful performance, Céline Dion shared a hug with Barry, the only surviving Gibb brother, as she expressed her appreciation to him.

-@celinedion paying tribute to The Bee Gees. #Queen #Immortality #GRAMMYSalute #celine #beegees pic.twitter.com/1Zraw2ehEU– Oski Faerher (@oskifar) April 17, 2017
+@celinedion paying tribute to The Bee Gees. #Queen #Immortality #GRAMMYSalute #celine #beegees pic.twitter.com/1Zraw2ehEU

 The Bee Gees tribute was filmed several months ago, but was only shown on CBS this week.